Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Introduction

-As an application of the above analyses by the RDIP and the RGRW, this paper also proposes a universal strongly secure network coding constructed from the nested coset coding schemes with $\c_1$ and $\c_2$, and provides its analysis.
-In \cite{Silva2011}, Silva and Kschischang proposed a secure network coding scheme based on the nested coset coding scheme with maximum rank distance (MRD) codes $\c_1$ and $\c_2$ \cite{Gabidulin1985}.
-Their scheme guarantees that the universal equivocation $\uequivocation_{\mu,P_{S,X}}$ for $\mu \leq \dim \c_2$ equals the Shannon entropy \cite{Cover2006} of the secret message $S$ when the distribution of the transmitted packets $X$ is conditionally uniform given $S$.
-This implies that no information about the message leaks out even if any $\dim\c_2$ links are observed by an adversary.
-In \cite{Silva2009}, they also show the existence of the nested coset coding scheme that guarantees the universal maximum strength $\maxustrong = \dim \c_1 - 1=n-1$ for $\c_1 = \F_{q^m}^n$.
-However, an explicit construction of the nested coset coding scheme achieving $\maxustrong = \dim \c_1 - 1$ had remained an open problem \cite{Silva2009}.
-Inspired by Nishiara et al.\@'s strongly secure threshold ramp secret sharing scheme \cite{Nishiara2009} using a systematic Reed-Solomon code, \Sect{sect:example} of this paper proposes an explicit construction using a systematic MRD code with $\maxustrong = \dim \c_1 - 1$, and solves the open problem.
+As an example of applications of the above analyses by the RDIP and the RGRW, \Sect{sect:example} of this paper also proposes a universal strongly secure network coding constructed from the nested coset coding schemes with $\c_1$ and $\c_2$ for fixed parameters, and provides its analysis.
+An explicit construction of the nested coset coding scheme that always achieves $\maxustrong = \dim \c_1 - 1$ had remained an open problem \cite{Silva2009}.
+Inspired by Nishiara et al.\@'s strongly secure threshold ramp secret sharing scheme \cite{Nishiara2009} using a Reed-Solomon code and its systematic generator matrix, \Sect{sect:example} of this paper proposes an explicit construction with $\maxustrong = \dim \c_1 - 1$ using an maximum rank distance (MRD) code \cite{Gabidulin1985} and its systematic generator matrix, and solves the open problem.
 The earlier version of the proposed scheme was presented in the conference paper \cite{Kurihara2012}.
 We note that in \cite{Kurihara2012}, the error correction in the scheme was not considered at all.
 With the addition of error correction, the scheme proposed in this paper is an extension of the earlier version.
-The analysis of universal security performance of the proposed scheme is provided as an application of the RDIP and the RGRW, which is a different approach from the analysis in the conference version \cite{Kurihara2012} and also from \cite{Silva2009,Silva2011}.
-We also provide an analysis of the universal error correction capability of our scheme as an application of the RGRW.
-As well as the scheme of Silva and Kschischang \cite{Silva2011}, the proposed scheme guarantees, independently of the underlying network code, that no information of the secret message is obtained from any $\mu \leq \dim \c_2$ tapped links, and that the secret message is correctly decodable against any $t$ error packets injected somewhere in the network and $\rho$ rank deficiency of the transfer matrix of the sink node whenever $n-\dim\c_1+1<2t+\rho$ holds.
-Moreover, our scheme also always guarantees that no information about any $r$ $\F_{q^m}$-symbols of the secret message is obtained by the adversary with $\mu = \dim \c_1 - r$ tapped links $(1 \leq r \leq l)$, unlike Silva et al.\@'s scheme \cite{Silva2009,Silva2011}.
-Our only assumption in the proposed scheme is that the network must transport packets of size $m\geq l+n$ symbols.
-Note that the proposed scheme completely solves the open problem posed at the end of Section V-B of the survey paper of Cai and Chan on secure network coding \cite{Chan2011a}.
+Also note that the proposed scheme completely solves the open problem posed at the end of Section V-B of the survey paper of Cai and Chan on secure network coding \cite{Chan2011a}.